Minimax Confidence Intervals for the Sliced Wasserstein Distance: Proof of Theorem

 \section{Proof of Theorem \ref{thm::bootstrap}}

 The proof of this result has two main components.
 In Lemma~\ref{lem::hadamard_sw} we show that the Sliced Wasserstein distance is Hadamard differentiable under certain conditions.
-Theorem~\ref{thm::bootstrap} then follows via an application of the delta method for the bootstrap.
+Theorem~\ref{thm::bootstrap} then follows via an application of the functional delta method.